-The use of jargon becomes essential in prose or verse or some technical pieces of writing when the writer intends to convey something only to the readers who are aware of these terms.
-Therefore, jargon was taken in early times as a trade language or as a language of a specific profession, as it is somewhat unintelligible for other people who do not belong to that particular profession.
+The use of jargon becomes essential in prose or verse or some technical pieces of writing, when the writer intends to convey something only to the readers who are aware of these terms.
+Therefore, jargon was taken in early times as a trade language, or as a language of a specific profession, as it is somewhat unintelligible for other people who do not belong to that particular profession.
 In fact, specific terms were developed to meet the needs of the group of people working within the same field or occupation.

 Jargon and Slang

-Jargon sometimes is wrongly confused with slang and people often take it in the same sense but a difference is always there.
+Jargon is sometimes wrongly confused with slang, and people often take it in the same sense but a difference is always there.

 - Did you hook up with him?
 (Slang)

 Example #1: Hamlet (By William Shakespeare)